Hi there!

 The opportunity is there.

-It’s tough for even the most morally upstanding person to walk away from a theft when they know it’s going to be easy and undetected.
+It’s tough for even the most morally upstanding person to walk away from theft when they know it’s going to be easy and undetected.
 When the opportunity presents itself, you’d be surprised at how many of your employees would take it.
 The only way to prevent opportunity thefts is to take away the opportunity.
 You can do this by making sure employees know about security measures like cameras, bag checks, metal detectors, and random audits so they know it’s going to be tough to walk out with the goods.

 They are experiencing financial distress.

 This is actually less common than you might initially think, but it does happen.
-Some theft in warehouses and distribuation centers occurs because employees are trying to overcome some kind of financial distress.
+Some theft in warehouses and distribution centers occurs because employees are trying to overcome some kind of financial distress.
 Maybe they have a gambling or drug problem or there is some other reason they need to increase their income in a hurry.
 In these cases, employees are more likely to steal things that have a high resale value on the street, primarily electronics.
 You can combat this kind of theft by locking up tempting items in secure storage and limiting access to them.
 You can also do thorough background checks on employees before you hire them to ensure they don’t have a criminal history of this kind of behavior.

 They don’t think they’ll be caught or punished.